fmnoise/coldbrew/README.md

   (http/get (str base-url "/customer/" id))
 ```

+*NB: Docstring is only supported as meta to function var*

 Due to defn-like declaration it's very easy to refactor existing `defn` to cached function using `defcached` macro:
-1. Rename `defn` to `defcached`
+1. Change `defn` to `defcached`
-2. Add cache key vector before body (names should correspond with function args) with optional meta for expiration/refreshing
+2. Add cache key vector before function body (names should correspond with function args) with optional meta for expiration/refreshing
 3. That's it!

 *NB: If you later decide to return back to `defn` and forget to remove cache key, nothing will break.*